nelsonic/viu/README.md

 - Use single curly brackets for variable placeholders `{name}`
 - Allow (*encourage*) use of *partial* templates
 - (Optional) Automatic reloading of changed templates (ect)
+- HTML should be Valid and Accessible: http://validator.w3.org/

 ### (*Very*) Nice to Have